Indian River County Library System: Borrowing Policies

-With a valid library account, patrons may borrow books, audiobooks, and magazines for 2 weeks, audiovisual (AV) materials (CDs and DVDs) for 7 days, and audiovisual (AV) equipment for 24 hours.
-Cardholders may borrow a maximum of 50 books, 5 magazines, and 5 AV materials per format at a time.
-Overdue fines are 25 cents per day for books, 50 cents per day for AV materials, and $25 per day for AV equipment.

-Library cards are free to Indian River County residents and property owners, and the applicant must provide a qualifying form of identification with the application.
-Library cards for children ages 16 and under must be co-signed by a parent or guardian.
+Library cards are free to Indian River County residents and property owners with proof of identification.
+Library cards for children and youths ages 16 and under must be co-signed by a parent or guardian.
 Library cards are valid for two years from the cardholder's birthdate, and the cardholder must renew his/her privilege in person.
 Non-resident cards are $10 for 3 months, $20 for 6 months, or $30 for one year.
+With a valid library account, patrons may borrow: